onqtam/headjack/src/introduction/headjack_cons.md

 - no way to enforce purge requests for data, nor consistency for what interfaces show
     - most others suffer from these as well

+Disadvantage - the proof is not within the data.
+But it can be shipped around with it!